YuukanOO/templatron/README.md

 ## What?

-Templatron lets you generate skeleton based on templates.
-Templates are simple directory which can contains many files with placeholders.
+Templatron lets you quickly generate directory/file structure based on templates.
+Templates are as simple as directories put in the right place (<HOME_DIR>/.templatron) which can contains many files with placeholders.

 ## How?